 Meet Our Board of Directors:

-Ernestine Chapman, Interim Board Chair
+Ernestine Chapman, Acting Board Chair

 Ernestine Chapman has a Master of Science degree in Applied Addiction Studies from Nova Southeastern University, is a Licensed Professional Counselor, a Licensed Clinical Addictions Specialist and a Certified Clinical Supervisor; she has worked in the substance use and mental health field for almost 40 years.

 Ernestine currently owns her own business, Chapman Counseling & Supervision Services, PLLC, where she provides individual therapy and clinical supervision.
 Ernestine has served on a number of substance use and mental health-related boards and committees during her long career and has a special passion for working with adult children of alcoholics as well as older (65+) adults with substance use disorders.

 Has spent 30 years working with the City of Raleigh in Finance retiring as Revenue Manager.
 After viewing “The Anonymous People” and determining Addiction Recovery was a cause in which he wanted to become involved, he volunteered with RCNC as a Recovery Ally.
 In 2015, Jerry was asked to become a member of the Board as Treasurer.

 Jerry’s passion is to challenge the status quo about all aspects of how the Disease of Addiction, is thought about and more specifically treated.
 He believes that through education, the public, government, insurance companies, treatment centers, as well as all areas of medicine the stigma associated with “addiction” can be overcome.
 A cure is the light he sees at the end of the tunnel.
 In addition he also advocates for those with loved ones suffering with the disease.
 Others becoming additional victims to this disease does not help the addict!!!